We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - improving blood circulation

 - improving overall sleep quality

-Body pillows can also help someone train themselves to sleep on their side instead of their back, which may reduce snoring.
+Body pillows can also help someone train themself to sleep on their side instead of their back, which may reduce snoring.

-Some doctors believe side sleeping can reduce the chance of pregnancy complications.
-However, this is a highly debated topic among health professionals, with mixed evidence.
+Some doctors believe side sleeping can lower the risk of pregnancy complications.
+However, this is a highly debated topic among health experts, with mixed evidence.

-Based on this study’s findings, researchers conclude the back-sleeping position does not affect the risk of pregnancy complications in the first and second trimesters.
+Based on the study findings, the researchers conclude sleeping on the back does not affect the risk of pregnancy complications in the first and second trimesters.

-People may wish to consider the shape and fill of a body pillow to ensure they purchase the right product for their requirements.
+A person may wish to consider the shape and fill of a body pillow to ensure they purchase the right product for their needs.